turnkeylinux-apps/tkldev/docs/advanced/building-packages-from-source.md

 Note that using a pre-built buildroot will speed up package building, although strictly speaking is not required.
-A vanilla bootstrap may be used, as the dependencies noted in the [Build-Depends][build-deps] section of the pacakge control file will be installed into the buildroot prior to building the package.
+A vanilla bootstrap may be used, as the dependencies noted in the [Build-Depends][build-deps] section of the package control file will be installed into the buildroot prior to building the package.

 Pool configuration